Language Translation

 Pre-Ride Inspections: What Riders Should Check Every Time

-A motorcycle has a much smaller margin for mechanical failure than a car.
-A loose bolt, low tire pressure, or sticky throttle can turn into a serious hazard fast.
-A quick inspection helps prevent:
+While a motorcycle has a much smaller margin for mechanical failure than a car, a loose bolt, low tire pressure, or sticky throttle can turn into a serious hazard fast.
+A quick inspection helps prevent mechanical problems or issues that could cause a life threatening problem.

 • Pressure: Check cold tire pressure before riding